pivlab/pivlab-website/_posts/2025-01-23-Google-ADK-Hackathon.md

 The following agents are invoked as part of extended agents which add specific capabilities we thought would be helpful for the project.

+- **Repository‐to‐Paper Agent:** Extracts methods and implementation details directly from your code repository—parsing README, docstrings, or example scripts—to generate the “Code & Methods” and Supplementary sections, ensuring the manuscript accurately reflects the underlying software.
 - **Citation Agent:** Manages all bibliographic work by querying OpenAlex, verifying and formatting references, and inserting in‐text citations and a properly styled reference list.
 - **Retraction Avoidance Agent:** Uses a retrieval-augmented generation (RAG) approach and customized embeddings database based on WithdrarXiv abstracts to supply related reasons for retraction to help the mitigate related challenges with the content.

-- **Repository‐to‐Paper Agent:** Extracts methods and implementation details directly from your code repository—parsing README, docstrings, or example scripts—to generate the “Code & Methods” and Supplementary sections, ensuring the manuscript accurately reflects the underlying software.
+{%
+    include figure.html
+    image="images/blog/repo_manugen_ai_demo.gif"
+    caption="The 'Repos' action provides users with a way to provide a repository link and draft an entire paper." width="100%"
+%}

+{%
+    include figure.html
+    image="images/blog/cites_manugen_ai_demo.gif"
+    caption="The 'Cites' action provides users with a way to incorporate relevant citations to help strengthen and relate the paper content to other works." width="100%"
+%}

 ## Challenges We Faced